BytewaveMLP/drawpile-ldap-auth-server/README.md

 ; should guests be allowed to access Drawpile?
 ; this setting must match the setting in config.toml for drawpile-ldap-auth-server allowGuests = false
+; should all users be allowed to host sessions?
-; should guests be allowed to host sessions? allowGuestHosts = false
+; if allowGuests is false but this is true, *any* authenticated user will be allowed to host sessions ; regardless if they have the HOST flag allowGuestHosts = false
 ```